Where was Frankenstein filmed? The house and all the filming locations

 The funeral scene and the garden, where we are introduced to Victor’s younger brother William, were also filmed at Wilton House.

-The elegant 18th-century Palladian Bridge, a temple-like stone structure with classical columns and the estate’s most recognisable landmark, has appeared in numerous film and TV productions.
+The elegant 18th-century Palladian Bridge, a temple-like stone structure and the estate’s most recognisable landmark, has appeared in numerous film and TV productions.

 Image courtesy of Netflix - Map